qwaneu/qwaneu.github.io/training.md

 <p>If you participate in this course, you will:
 <ul>
-<li>- apply a number of techniques to break unwanted dependencies in code
+<li>apply a number of techniques to break unwanted dependencies in code
-<li>- know how to start making changes and adding tests simply responsibly
+<li>know how to start making changes and adding tests simply responsibly
-<li>- be able to find *seams* in code and use them to break dependencies
+<li>be able to find *seams* in code and use them to break dependencies
-<li>- understand the system dynamics of design debt
+<li>understand the system dynamics of design debt
-<li>- experience prioritizing, planning, and executing a large refactoring in small steps with a team, on real, representative legacy code.
+<li>experience prioritizing, planning, and executing a large refactoring in small steps with a team, on real, representative legacy code.
 <li><strong>...and have fun! </strong>- we take pride in creating a fun and effective learning
  environment, mixing presentations with exercises and hands-development.
 </ul>